Collet & Jawed Spindle Chucks

 belt idler tension

-by installing an S-link.
+S-link.
 This large chuck

 can also be mounted onto a